uptane/uptane.github.io/docs/deployment/best-practices.md

 An OEM and its suppliers MAY use any transport mechanism to deliver these files.
 For example, an OEM MAY maintain a private web portal where metadata and/or images from suppliers can be uploaded.
 This private server MAY be managed by either the OEM or the tier-1 supplier, and SHOULD require authentication to restrict which users are allowed to read and/or write certain files.
 Alternatively, the OEM and its suppliers MAY use email or courier mail.

 If the supplier signs its own images, then it SHALL deliver all of its metadata, including delegations, and associated images.
-Otherwise, if the OEM signs images on behalf of the supplier, then the supplier MAY update only images, leaving the OEM responsible for producing signed metadata.
+Otherwise, if the OEM signs images on behalf of the supplier,  then the supplier SHOULD update only images, while the OEM SHOULD produce all of the signed metadata.
 Regardless of which party produces signed metadata, the release counters associated with images SHOULD be incremented, so that attackers who may compromise the Director repository can not rollback to obsolete images (see the [Enhanced Security Practices](#8-enhanced-security-practices) section of this document for more on this attack.)

 Regardless of the transport mechanism used to deliver them, the OEM needs to ensure that the images received are authentic and have not been altered.
 The OEM SHOULD double-check the authenticity and integrity of these images by using some out-of-band mechanism for verification.
 For example, to obtain a higher degree of assurance, and for additional validation, the OEM MAY also require the supplier’s update team to send a PGP/GPG signed email to the OEM’s security team listing the cryptographic hashes of the new files.